 Originally called the University of Essex Collection of Latin American Art (UECLAA), the Collection was formally established with the donation by Charles Cosac of ‘Memória’, a painting by Siron Franco.
 Charles Cosac was a student of the Collection’s Founding Director, Professor Dawn Ades, in the Department of Art History and Theory (now School of Philosophy and Art History).
 Professor Ades pioneered the teaching and research of art from Latin America in the UK with colleague and ESCALA Chair, Professor Valerie Fraser.

-The University has been committed to the study of Latin America since the foundation of the University’s Latin American Centre (now Centre for Latin American and Caribbean Studies) in 1967.
+The University has been committed to the study of Latin America since the foundation of the University’s Latin American Centre (now Centre for Latin American and Caribbean Studies) in January 1968, with a grant received from the Nuffield Foundation in 1967.
 The Centre responded to the international vision of the first Vice-Chancellor, Sir Albert Sloman who, in focusing on Latin America, aimed to ‘dispel prevailing ignorance and prejudice’ of the region (BBC Reith Lectures, 1963).